Opinion: Borussia Dortmund's season turned on unfair exit clause | DW | 16.05.2021

-Borussia Dortmund secured Champions League qualification with a 3-1- win over Mainz on Sunday.
-Edin Terzic and his men have turned it around, but DW's Matt Pearson believes the ripple effect of one call was decisive.
+Borussia Dortmund secured Champions League qualification with a 3-1 win over Mainz on Sunday.
+Edin Terzic and his men have turned it around, but DW's Matt Pearson believes that the ripple effect of one call was decisive.

-The resurgence of Marco Reus, the prodigious performances of Erling Haaland and Jadon Sancho, the galvanising effect of Lukasz Piszczek and Edin Terzic.
+The resurgence of Marco Reus, the prodigious performances of Erling Haaland and Jadon Sancho, the galvanizing effect of Lukasz Piszczek and Edin Terzic.

-There are a number of factors that have helped Borussia Dortmund turn a season that looked like a catastrophe in to one that's probably exceeded expectations.
+There are a number of factors that have helped Borussia Dortmund turn a season that looked like a catastrophe into one that has probably exceeded expectations.

 Six impressive league wins in a row have seen the club qualify for the Champions League after winning the German Cup in midweek.
 But their achievement owes as much to the fallout from their future coaching appointment as their on-pitch improvement.